Myriam Sarens MSc Psychotherapy (UKCP)

 - Think through new directions and choice

-I practice in Dalston and Leyton and charge £50 per session.
-I also offer a number of spaces at reduced fee, for those on concessions.
+I charge £50 per session and also offer a number of spaces at reduced fee, for those on concessions.
 I offer a free initial telephone consultation with no obligation.
-Payment may be made in cash or by bank transfer 24 hours in advance.
+Payment may be made in cash or by bank transfer 24 hours in advance

 Maps & Directions